DianQK/TransitionTreasury/README.md

 If we present `MainViewController` to `ModalViewController`:

 * `MainViewController` should conform `ModalViewControllerDelegate`, and add `var tr_transition: TRViewControllerTransitionDelegate?`
-* `ModalViewController` should conform `ModalViewControllerDelegate`, and add `weak var modalDelegate: ModalViewControllerDelegate?`
+* `ModalViewController` should conform `MainViewControllerDelegate`, and add `weak var modalDelegate: ModalViewControllerDelegate?`

 Example：